TelekomLabs/packer-rhel/README.md

 # Packer Image Builder for RHEL Family

-## Instroduction
+## Introduction

-This repo started by using the [veewee templates](https://github.com/jedi4ever/veewee/tree/master/templates) for Centos OS.
+This repository started by using the [veewee templates](https://github.com/jedi4ever/veewee/tree/master/templates) for Centos OS.
 They have been adapted and improved.
-Furthermore the build machanism changed.
-Instead of maintaining multiple templates for RedHat, Centos and Oralce Linux we use the same scripts for all of them.
+Furthermore the build mechanism changed.
+Instead of maintaining multiple templates for RedHat, Centos and Oracle Linux we use the same scripts for all of them.
 Currently this templates support

  - RedHat 6.5
  - Centos 6.5